 By code, Quimby fees must be expended for acquisition, rehabilitation, and/or development of parklands.
 The actual maintenance and operation of the parks is done through the property tax.
 The fees are based on the type of units and population density, fair market value of the undeveloped land, and recreation and park district standards.
 Depending on the type of the project, the City code provides a formula for fee calculation.
 (For further information regarding the Quimby fee formula, see City of Thousand Oaks Municipal Code Section 9-3 1601-1612).

-Applicant's Tract Information Sheet (PDF)
+Complete the Applicant's Tract Information Sheet as follows:

 Project Identification: Depending on project size, provide a case number, lot number, or street address.